hyl3rid/blog/data/blog/crepes.md

 **For the crepes:**

+- Incorporate ground flaxseed and almond milk and let is sit for 5-10 minutes.
-- Add sieved all-purpose flour, salt, and cornstarch to a bowl and mix the ingredients.
+- Add sieved all-purpose flour plus cornstarch, salt, ground flaxseed and baking powder to a bowl and mix the ingredients.
-- Pour the liquid of choice and whisk so everything is incorporated.
+- Pour the liquid of choice with flaxseed and whisk so everything is incorporated.
 - In a frying pan, heat at medium temperature vegan butter.
 Ladle a spoonful of crepe mixture and pour it onto the frying pan.
 Move the pan to spread the mixture.
 - Once it is cooked from one side, carefully flip it to cook on the other side.
 Take it out on a serving dish and repeat until you have used up all the mixture.
 - Serve with a spoonful of homemade strawberry jelly and fold or roll the crepes.